KRC Gent

 Koninklijke Racing Club Gent is a Belgian association football club from the city of Ghent, East Flanders.
-It is currently playing in the Promotion A, i.e. the fourth level in the Belgian football league system.
+It is currently playing in the Belgian Division 2, i.e. the fourth level in the Belgian football league system.
 The club underwent 5 merges and changed its name many times.
 It achieved its best ranking in Belgium in 1925 and 1929 with a 5th place in the first division.

 History

-The club was founded in the late nineteenth century with the fusion between Athletic Club Gantois (Gantois means "from Ghent" in French), F.C.
-Gantois and Sport Pédestre Gantois.
+The club was founded in the late nineteenth century with the fusion between Athletic Club Gantois (Gantois means "from Ghent" in French), FC Gantois and Sport Pédestre Gantois.
 The new club named Racing Club de Gand registered to the Belgian Football Association in the late 1890s and received the matricule n°11.
 It took part to the 1898–99 and 1899–1900 seasons in the first division B. Back in 1908 at the top level, the club finished last (12th) and played two seasons in the second division.
 It lost the final of the first Belgian Cup in history in 1912.
-From 1911 to 1935 R.C. de Gand played in the first division (except in 1922–23 and 1930–31 when it was in the second division) and so did its rivals K.A.A.
-Gent between 1913 and 1929.
-The club had meanwhile changed its name to R.R.C. de Gand in 1925.
+From 1911 to 1935 R.C. de Gand played in the first division (except in 1922–23 and 1930–31 when it was in the second division) and so did its rivals KAA Gent between 1913 and 1929.
+The club had meanwhile changed its name to RRC de Gand in 1925.